gocontractdev/flaky-tests-reproduction/README.md

 # to initialize and run everything
 zsh ./process/initialization.sh

+# if pycurl failed for you on MAC -- couldn't find any other solution
+xcode-select --install

 # You can activate the environment if you want but the initialization does that Automatically